This section is devoted to useful literature materials related to the "Queer People of Rome" movement.

 Emperor's Clothing: Fold Lines.
 Analysis of statues and fabrics.

-This volume describes how recent findings and research provide a deeper understanding of religious activity in Republican Rome and modern Central Italic societies, including the Etruscans, during the Middle and late Republics.
-Although many recent studies have focused on the romanization of areas outside Italy in later periods, this volume explores the religious aspects of the romanization of the Italian peninsula itself.
-The chapters seek to combine literary evidence with archaeological and epigraphic material as they examine the relationship between religion and politics in early Italy; the influence of Roman institutions and practices on Italic society; the mutual influence of non-Roman practices and institutions on Roman customs; and the nature of "Roman", as opposed to "Latin", "Italic" or "Etruscan", religion in the period under review.
-The final volume covers many aspects of religious practice in Republican Italy, while at the same time complicating the categories we use to discuss it.
+In this volume, the latest research and findings provide a deeper understanding of religious practices in Republican Rome and contemporary Central-Italic societies, including the Etruscans, during the Middle and Late Republic periods.
+While many recent studies have focused on the Romanization of areas outside Italy in later periods, this volume explores the religious aspects of Romanization within the Italian peninsula itself.
+The chapters aim to combine literary evidence with archaeological and epigraphic material as they examine the relationship between religion and politics in early Italy, the influence of Roman institutions and practices on Italic society, the reciprocal influence of non-Roman practices and institutions on Roman customs, and the nature of "Roman" religion in contrast to "Latin," "Italic," or "Etruscan" religion during the period under consideration.
+The final volume sheds light on various aspects of religious practice in Republican Italy while simultaneously complicating the categories we employ to discuss it.

 Roman Religion in Archaic and Republican Rome.pdf

-As Rome extended its influence throughout Italy, gradually involving its various peoples in the process of Romanization and conquest, its religion was strongly influenced by the cults and religious practices of its new subjects and citizens.
-It was a period of intense religious ferment and creativity.
-Roman religion, controlled and defined by religious and political functionaries who mediated between people, focused on a select pantheon of gods with Jupiter at their head.
-It was a religion in the process of becoming a servant of the state, no matter how authentic its priests and adherents might be.
-Understanding the dynamics of religious change is fundamental to understanding the changing culture and politics of Rome during the last five centuries BC.
-Religion in the archaic and Republic of Rome and Italy tells this story.
+As Rome extended its influence over the whole of Italy, gradually involving its various peoples in the processes of Romanization and conquest, its religion was heavily influenced by the cults and religious practices of its new subjects and citizens.
+This was a period of intense religious ferment and creativity.
+Roman religion, controlled and defined by religious and political functionaries who served as intermediaries between the people, centered on a select pantheon of gods with Jupiter at the helm.
+It was a state-serving religion, no matter how genuine its priests and devotees may have been.
+Understanding the dynamics of religious change is fundamental to comprehending the evolving culture and politics of Rome during the last five centuries BCE.
+Religion in Archaic and Republican Rome tells this story.